amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 14) Read a lot

 15) I don't fight uphill battles.
 If something fails a quantitative effort/reward analysis, I won't do it.
 However, as point 6) suggests, the reward I value most is sometimes something hard to grasp from the outside. eg: I'd take a 30% pay cut in exchange for more autonomy.

+16) No patience for corporate dogmas that punish everyone for a mistake someone did in a distant past